 Smooth progress is easy to make, with the ’box shifting mostly intelligently.
 It returns its best economy in its Drive programme, so sometimes it is a little flustered if you ask for slightly more power than it was expecting, making for a reluctant downchange.
 Select Sport and things improve, but if, say, you’re cruising between roundabouts but want a kick in the back on the way out, neither is quite the ideal compromise.

 There are shift paddles on the steering wheel if you want to make the decision yourself – something we found ourselves doing a touch more often than we’d expected.

-A 148bhp eD4 variant is available with either two- or four-wheel drive.
-Thanks in part to the 75kg weight saving from the deletion of the four-wheel drive gubbins, the two-wheel drive Evoque will emit as little as 129g/km and return as much as 57.6mpg.
+A 148bhp eD4 variant is available just as a two-wheel drive model.
+Thanks in part to the 75kg weight saving from the deletion of the four-wheel drive gubbins, the two-wheel drive Evoque will emit as little as 109g/km and return as much as 67.3mpg.

 The other available engine is a 237bhp 2.0-litre turbo petrol, mated to 4WD and an automatic gearbox only.
 This engine dramatically alters the Evoque's character, playing to the strengths of taut, agile handling overlaid on proper off-road ability.
 It takes just a few hundred yards to sense this fastest Evoque's eager pace and the crisp revvability of its engine.

 The convertible models are only available as automatics powered by the range-topping diesel or petrol engines.